 The secret is out that society has been experiencing a mental health crisis for decades.
 More recent world events will tell you that continually shoving mental health issues under the rug leads to the death and destruction of humans.
 And eventually the demoralization of humanity.

 Thankfully, more and more people are opening up about their struggles.
-They have taken the time to dive into who they are at the core.
-Searching and exploring their souls.
-Facing traumas and stereotypes that have plagued them for years.
+They have taken the time to dive into who they are at the core—searching and exploring their souls, facing traumas and stereotypes that have plagued them for years.
 Only individuals can do this for themselves and by themselves.

-Too many of us get caught up in the dizzying pace of society and fail to notice we are losing the battle of self discovery.
+Too many of us get caught up in the dizzying pace of society and fail to notice we are losing the battle of self-discovery.
 Times of solitude do not and cannot exist when you are on autopilot, no matter your station in life.
-Busyness persists in it’s detriment to our mental health.
+Busyness persists in its detriment to our mental health.

-Solitude: A Deeper Look at It’s Value
+Solitude: A Deeper Look at Its Value

 “Knowing how to be solitary is central to the art of loving.
 When we can be alone, we can be with others without using them as a means of escape.”
 Anonymous

-I say, take small steps.
+Take small steps.

 Solitude — A Renewed Light

-The value we place upon who we are and the connections we make throughout our lives will not only serve us when we are in solitude, but enhance our lives when we are in the presence of others.
+The value we place upon who we are and the connections we make throughout our lives will not only serve us when we are in solitude, but also enhance our lives when we are in the presence of others.

 “Without solitude, no serious work can take place” — Pablo Picasso.